tomcam/guten1.github.io/docs/tutorial.md

 $ git clone https://github.com/Keats/hyde.git
 ```

-This creates a directory named `hyde` (at `~/www/mywebsite/themes/hyde`) populated by other directories and files that make up that theme.
+This creates a directory named `hyde` (for this example, at `~/www/mywebsite/themes/hyde`)
+populated by other directories and files that make up that theme.

 After a pause you see the following: